devongarde/swlc/README.txt

 written by dylan harris
 https://dylanharris.org/swlc

+THIS PROJECT IS ARCHIVED.
+IT HAS BEEN REPLACED BY ssc.

 This program checks static web sites at source for broken links.
 It is relatively fast.

 swlc -h